flatbill/eleventy-netlify-boilerplate/pages/home.md

 Some call 11ty a way to do Component Driven Design.
 It feels more like snippet-driven-design.
 Seperate content from layout.
-11ty seems to be a tool for people who used to be web masters.
+11ty seems to be a tool for people who used to be front end web masters.
 There is learning curve to 11ty.
 There are help and tutorial sites. https://snipcart.com/blog/choose-best-static-site-generator 11ty might be a quick way to do demos and project ideas without full blown angular.

 ##### How do I pretty up this ugly site?
 I'm trying bulma.css in the ntk files.
-Then put content into markdown .md files.
+The site relies on content I write in markdown .md files.

 ##### how to create blog info. (create 'posts').
 Create more .md files in github, and re-publish.